kklamberty/3601-lab1_HTML-CSS/README.md

 ## "Running" your project

-To view your website, you should be able to simply open the `index.html` file in your browser of choice.
+To view your website on your local computer, you should be able to simply open the `index.html` file in your browser of choice.
 (In most cases, 'double clicking' the file should do this.
 In Visual Studio Code, you can right click on the file, choose "Copy Path", and paste that into the browser's URL bar.)

-Remove this line from your `README.md` file.
+Remove this paragraph from your `README.md` file.
 Replace the URL in the next subsection with your team's GitHub.io URL, which should look something like
 this: <http://umm-csci-3601.github.io/3601-lab1_HTML-CSS/> but will not be identical.